-Coral Expeditions to the Reef – Endless days of snorkelling bliss, along as you’re wearing a stinger suit
+Coral Expeditions to the Reef – Endless days of snorkelling bliss, as long as you’re wearing a stinger suit

 The Great Barrier Reef stretches for 2300 kilometres along the Queensland coast and is, in fact, made up of 3000 individual reefs and 600 continental islands.
 In terms of square kilometres, it’s about the same size as Italy, Japan or Germany.
 And 1625 different types of fish call it home.

-I picked up these facts aboard the ship Coral Expeditions II (pictured left), a catamaran that has been taking passengers out to the reef on three, four and seven day cruises for a couple of decades now.
+I picked up these facts aboard the ship Coral Expeditions II, a catamaran that has been taking passengers out to the reef on three, four and seven-day cruises for a couple of decades now.

 With so many reefs and so many fish (as well as 133 different types of sharks and rays), you would think that good sightings, excellent snorkelling and diving were a given.
 But not so; there’s a bit to contend with.